SeojunKim05/3d-maps-narcotics-chicago/README.md

 3. Type **"3D Map"**, then select **3D Map** from the dropdown.
 4. Explore the interactive maps directly within Excel.

-> ℹ️ These maps are **interactive**—hover to see detailed case info, drag to rotate the view, or use filters to customize what you see.
+> ℹ️ These maps (and graphs) are **interactive**—hover to see detailed case info, drag to move and rotate the view, or use filters to customize what you see.

 ---